otto-de/tesla-microservice/README.md

 ## Addons

 The basis included is stripped to the very minimum.
-As a first addon we published a [zookeeper observer](https://github.com/otto-de/tesla-zookeeper-observer).
+Additional functionality is available as addons:

+* [tesla-zookeeper-observer](https://github.com/otto-de/tesla-zookeeper-observer): Read only access to zookeeper.
+* [tesla-mongo-connect](https://github.com/otto-de/tesla-mongo-connect): Read/write access to mongodb.
+* [tesla-cachefile](https://github.com/otto-de/tesla-cachefile): Read and write a cachefile.
+Locally or in hdfs.

-More features like access to mongodb, redis, etc. will be released at a later time as separate addons.
+More features will be released at a later time as separate addons.

-## Usage

-Add this to your project dependencies:

-`[de.otto/tesla-microservice "0.1.11"]`

-See the included example on how to use it.

 ## Examples